ziyad00/blogh/content/about/_index.md

 ---
 title: "About"
-description: "I'm Ziyad.
-A developer."
+description: ""
 featured_image: ''
 ---

+I'm Ziyad.
+A developer.